aelawson/customer_certificates/README.md

 The API is exposed at `localhost:9000`.
 You can change this in `docker-compose.yaml` or when you run the Docker container.

 ## Usage
-This a HTTP-based / RESTful API.
+This is a HTTP-based / RESTful API.
 The only supported serialization format is JSON - ensure your `Accept` header is set properly / will accept a `application/json` response.
 Your `Content-Type` header should also be set to `application/json` and ensure you are sending a JSON request body (when applicable).
 Trying to use any other format will result in a 400-level error.

+Bytes are passed via JSON by base64-encoding them (more on that below).

 A few examples below demonstrate how to use the API with a REST / HTTP client (not exhaustive, please refer to the `swagger.yaml` file or even `app.py` for a complete list of endpoints):